PreMiD/Presences/.github/CONTRIBUTING.md

 - When accessing cookies for stored data, please prefix the key with `PMD_`.
 - You many only make HTTP/HTTPS requests to `premid.app` or the presence website API.
 If you are using external domains, you will be required to explain why it is necessary.
 - Do **not** set fields in the presence data object to undefined after it has been declared, use the `delete` keyword instead. (for e.g., use `delete data.startTimestamp` instead of `data.startTimestamp = undefined`)
+- You are **not** allowed to write presences that change the functionality of a given website.
+This includes the addition, deletion, or modification of DOM elements.

 ## [**tsconfig.json**](https://docs.premid.app/en/dev/presence/tsconfig)